owenrumney/local_k8s/README.md

 ### Downloading the image

-Run `images/get_focal_image.sh` to download the ubuntu image locally
+Run `images/get_focal_image.sh` to download the ubuntu image locally.
+You'lll need this as the base image of the nodes.

 ### Running from scratch